This year marks the fourth I’ve had some friends over for a dinner party!

 My love language is cooking for people and it’s such a pleasure to have people over to share in good wine, company, and of course, food.
 Despite our rather small living house, we have made it work for the past several years and I finally took the time to document it.

 I had planned to share the last two years dinner parties as well, but you know things happen and that just didn’t!
 I find it really helpful to have a theme for a dinner party, it helps me keep things organized and tie flavors together.
+When the question “what should you serve at a dinner party?” is racing through your mind in anticipation, it always helps to focus on a particular theme.
 This year’s theme was Mediterranean!
 The past few years I’ve done Mexican, Italian, and Spanish, the cuisines I know best, so this was a bit more of a challenge.

 I have a few general rules when it comes to hosting people for dinner.

 - I hate the rule to not make something you haven’t made before.
 While it makes perfect sense, one of the most fun parts for me is trying something new to share with my guests.
 My personal rule is to just go for it and try something new but give yourself enough time and options to have a back up plan if needed.
 If the homemade gelato does’ turn out have a carton in the freezer just in case…I’m sure it will still go to good use another night.